karthikchintala1/jasper2/_drafts/building-dynamic-linq-expressions.markdown

 description:
 ---

-Developers as I saw when they are given a task of filtering the table dynamically they go for a `Stored Proceedure` and they write a dynamic query based on those if's and execute them.
+When developers they are given a task of filtering the table dynamically they go for a `Stored Proceedure` and they write a dynamic query based on those if's and execute them.
 But, if you are using Entity Framework, then it might be a little difficult to frame that dynamic query in LINQ.

 In this post, we will see how to build the dynamic LINQ queries.
 Building dynamic LINQ expressions is easy but you need to have an idea on [Func<T, TResult>](https://docs.microsoft.com/en-us/dotnet/api/system.func-2?view=netframework-4.7.2) and Expression Trees.